edubart/nelua-lang/docs/pages/overview.md

 {% endraw %}

-*[closure]: Closures are functions that capture variables from their parent scopes.
+*[closure]: Closure is function that capture variables from parent scopes.
 *[upvalue]: A variable captured from inside a scope above the closure.
 *[integral]: A whole number, a number that has no fractional part.
 *[GC]: Garbage Collector